Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations

-In this work, we investigate the thermodynamic properties of the composite Fermi liquid {at half filling of the lowest Landau level} using large-scale thermal tensor network simulations, specifically the tangent-space tensor renormalization group (tanTRG) method~\cite{LiPRL2023}.
+In this work, we investigate the thermodynamic properties of the composite Fermi liquid at half filling of the lowest Landau level using large-scale thermal tensor network simulations, specifically the tangent-space tensor renormalization group (tanTRG) method~\cite{LiPRL2023}.
 We observe a low-temperature specific heat that scales as $T^\alpha$, with $\alpha \approx 2/3$—indicative of gapless excitations and markedly inconsistent with the linear-$T$ dependence expected for a conventional Fermi liquid.
-This power-law behavior provides direct evidence for {the strongly correlation nature of CFL state, in that, the coupling between composite fermions and a dynamical emergent gauge field gives rise to non-Fermi liquid properties.}
+This power-law behaviour provides direct evidence for the strongly correlated nature of the CFL state, in that the coupling between composite fermions and a dynamical emergent gauge field gives rise to non-Fermi-liquid properties.
+In a broader context, our results demonstrate that thermal tensor network methods provide a controlled numerical framework for exploring non-Fermi-liquid thermodynamics in strongly correlated quantum Hall systems.